 - If you are vomiting or diarrhea is severe, wait to eat until symptoms have calmed down.

 - Suck on ice, popsicles, or sports drinks if you can in order to keep hydrated and maintain appropriate electrolyte levels.

-- Try apple juice or clear broth over the first 24 hours, and see if you can tolerate it and keep it down.
-If not, keep giving your stomach a rest.
+- Try apple juice or clear broth for the first 24 hours, and see if you can tolerate it and keep it down.
+If not, give your stomach a rest.

 - On the second day, start following the BRAT diet as tolerated.

 - On the third day, start adding foods like scrambled eggs, chicken noodle soup, or cooked white meat into your diet if you can, listening to your body’s needs and tolerance levels.